 Elite Beat Agents has "Mr. X", who is nothing more than Commander Khan wearing a cat mask.
 He doesn't even change the rest of his outfit, he just puts on a cat mask.

 The Buzzy Beetles in Something Else disguise themselves as helpful ?
 Orbs, but that fails since they're always moving.
 Also, the ?
 Orbs are not used as exits.

-Zigzagged with Furio Tigre in Phoenix Wright: Ace Attorney: Trials and Tribulations, who impersonates Phoenix in order to throw a trial he's involved in.
-When Phoenix finally meets him, he discovers that, other than similar hair styles and builds, the two neither look nor act anything alike (his fake attorney's badge is even made out of cardboard,) and wonders how the hell anyone could've mistaken them.
-However, when the prologue to the case plays, showing the end of the trial Furio sabotaged, he looks exactly like Phoenix (though this might be just to throw off the player.)
+Zigzagged with Furio Tigre in Phoenix Wright: Ace Attorney: Trials & Tribulations, who impersonates Phoenix in order to throw a trial he's involved in.
+When Phoenix finally meets him, he discovers that, other than similar hair style, the two neither look nor act anything alike (his fake attorney's badge is even made out of cardboard,) and wonders how the hell anyone could've mistaken them.
+Though it is suggested that most people were simply too afraid to call Furio Tigre out on this, because of his huge anger issues.

 In Mercenaries, getting into the vehicle of a specific faction while you're not being observed will disguise you as that faction as long as you don't honk the horn or fire a weapon.
 Reasonable, if you're driving an APC or tank, but when you get on a civilian moped and drive past a group of enemies who are completely oblivious to the fact that you're a tattooed Swedish mercenary with a Mohawk instead one of the native Venezuelans, you can tell that this trope is in full force.